 What is the Professional Development Grant?

-Recreation Connections Manitoba (RCM) in its ongoing efforts to work alongside and with recreation professionals and practitioners in Manitoba, is committed to provide training and professional development opportunities to enhance the skills of those working in the recreation and related fields.
+Recreation Manitoba (Rec MB)in its ongoing efforts to work alongside and with recreation professionals and practitioners in Manitoba, is committed to provide training and professional development opportunities to enhance the skills of those working in the recreation and related fields.

 The Professional Development (PD) Grant has been established, in partnership with Manitoba Recreational and Regional Services, to provide opportunities for members to access financial assistance to host workshops, seminars, etc. in their region.
 These professional development opportunities must, first and foremost, target recreation professionals and provide them with opportunities to develop critical skills and knowledge.